megcruzen/WorkforceManagement/README.md

 To see the Computer Index view, click on the Computer tab in the navbar.
 You will see a table that has a column for Make, Model and Employee Assigned.
 Each of these columns will be filled with the corresponding information that is sourced from the database.
 On the right of each row, for each Computer, you should see a hyperlink for "Detail."

 ### Create
-From the Computers List, click the Create New link to show a form with corresponding computer input fields.
+From the Computers List, click the "Create New" link to show a form with corresponding computer input fields.
 Once the fields have been filled, use the submit button to create a new computer (and assign it to an employee if desired).
 Once submitted you will be returned to the Computers list.

 ### Details
 Click on the Make of an indiviual computer in the Index view.
 The browser will show the details of the selected computer.
 The details will include the date of purchase of the computer, date the computer was decommissioned if applicable, the employee assigned to the computer and the model and manufacturer.

 ### Delete
-On the details view for all Computers page, click on the the delete link.
+On the details view of a computer, click on the the "Delete" link.
 The user will be shown a view with the computer details and will ask for confirmation of the delete.
-Once the user clicks on delete the computer is deleted and the user is taken back to the index view or if the computer is currently assigned or has been previously assign the delete is denied.
+If the user clicks "Yes," the computer is deleted and the user is taken back to the index view.
+However, if the computer is currently assigned or has been previously assigned to an employee, the delete is denied.

 ## Training Programs